jfoss2018/TechDegreeProject-12/README.md

 mongod.exe
 ```

 This will start up the MongoDB daemon.
-Then run:
+Then, back in the project directory, run:

 ```
 npm test